collocations.org

 Under his bare toes the floor felt gritty.

-broken, bruised
+broken, stubbed

-VERB + TOE
+VERB + toe

-stand on, tread on
+stand on, step on, tread on (esp.
+BrE)

-She stood on her toes to kiss him. | Ouch!
-That was my toe you just trod on. | (figurative) She trod on a lot of toes when she joined the company.
+She trod on a lot of toes when she joined the company. (figurative)

-I dipped my toe in the river to test the temperature. | (figurative) So far they have only dipped their toe in the potentially vast computer market.
+So far they have only dipped their toe in the potentially vast computer market. (figurative)

 Can you touch your toes (= while keeping your legs straight)?

-TOE + VERB
+toe + VERB

-TOE + NOUN
+toe + NOUN

 injury

-between the/your ~s
+between the/your toes

 He had some kind of fungus between his toes.

-on your ~s
+on your toes

-He moved lightly on his toes like a boxer. | (figurative) The threat of inspections kept us all on our toes (= made sure we kept everything up to standard and were ready).
+The threat of inspections kept us all on our toes (= made sure we kept everything up to standard and were ready). (figurative)

 PHRASES

-from head/top to toe
+from head to toe, from top to toe

 He gave himself a good scrub from head to toe.